Revolting Prostitutes: Synopsis

 The book discusses the effects of different sex work policies on the lives of sex workers, including analysis of decriminalisation in countries like New Zealand; legalisation in places such as the Netherlands; the Nordic model; partial criminalisation in the UK; and full criminalisation in locales including the U.S. Mac and Smith argue for full decriminalisation of all sex work, and suggest legal policies which would provide sex workers with additional labour rights.
 Using a Marxist feminist and materialist framework, they argue that issues with sex work are not unique to the industry, but are instead issues of labour exploitation under capitalism.
 The authors hold the perspective that almost all sex work is done out of material necessity.
+Sex work is described as a form of "survival labor", noting that many workers enter the industry after experiencing unstable low-wage jobs in other sectors, such as domestic work or factory labour.
 They discuss survival sex as well as groups including disabled people, undocumented migrants, or the LGBTQ community who may have no job options other than sex work.

+The authors also discuss cultural assumptions about “work,” arguing that sex work should be understood primarily as income-generating labour rather than as a moral or personal identity.
+They further explore parallels between sex work and other forms of labour shaped by economic precarity, highlighting how restrictive working conditions and limited autonomy are not unique to the sex industry.
+Touching on social-constructionist ideas, such as those of Jeffrey Weeks, they situate sex work within broader debates about how sexual categories and practices are shaped through law, politics, and public discourse.

 Mac and Smith criticise anti-prostitution feminism and carceral feminism, a movement advocating lengthier prison sentences and more stringent law enforcement to solve social issues relating to sex.
 They provide evidence that legal restrictions in some countries have not improved the lives of sex workers, and discuss statistics relating to the Nordic model, in which the purchase of sex, but not the sale of sex, is criminalised.
 The authors argue that the Nordic model makes sex work more dangerous by discouraging reliable clients and encouraging riskier encounters.
 In general, they believe criminalisation causes sex workers to work in more dangerous locations, to hire procurers who may put them at risk, or to be at a higher chance of being extorted by police.
 They comment that engaging in sex work, or receiving a criminal record for such work, can lead to housing instability or losing custody of one's children.

+The book contains examples of experiences by many migrant sex workers and their interactions with law enforcement.
+They argue that treating clients as having "purchased" the worker's body is misleading, comparing sex work to service occupations where consent and body autonomy remains.'